GregoryTvedt/cmpt221/docs/_sources/resources.rst.txt

 Resources
 =========
-This section describes classes and functions private to <application-name>.
+This section describes classes and functions private to CMPT221.
 It is intended to document how the application works

 labs.lab-1
 ----------